Argent77/A7-Achievements/A7-Achievements/readme/readme-french.txt

 3.0
 - Added Simplified Chinese translation (thanks MephistoSatanDevil)
 - Added a crossmod compatibility component for aquadrizzt's mod "Jack Of All Planes"
+- Improved description image of the Achievements Trophy

 2.1
 - Updated French translation